PTsolvers/Chmy.jl/docs/src/concepts/architectures.md

 For advanced users, we provide a convenient wrapper `activate!(arch::SingleDeviceArchitecture; priority=:normal)` for specifying the stream priority owned by the task one is executing.
 The stream priority will be set to `:normal` by default, where `:low` and `:high` are also possible options given that the target backend has priority control over streams implemented.

 This internally uses the backend-agnostic `priority!(::Backend, prio::Symbol)` function exposed by `KernelAbstractions.jl`.
-The exact implementation depends on the target backend used.
+The underlying implementation depends on the target backend used.
 As an example, see [`AMDGPU.priority!`](https://amdgpu.juliagpu.org/stable/streams/#AMDGPU.priority!).

 ## Distributed Architecture